🔼 Spirituality and Divination: An Inner Journey

 8. Our spiritual products and divination tools

-• Incense, resins, minerals and crystals
+• Incense, resins, minerals, and crystals

 • Symbols and ritual objects

-• Divination tools: cards, pendulums, runes…
+• Divination tools: cards, pendulums, runes

 9. Tips for using your divination tools

-• Purification, concentration, observation and energetic respect
+• Purification, concentration, observation, and energetic respect

-10. The five Platonic solids
+10. The five solids of Plato

 • Cosmic and symbolic meaning

-• Table of elementary correspondences
+• Table of elemental correspondences

 • Use in lithotherapy and meditation

-11. The 12-pointed star Sirius
+11. The star of Sirius with 12 branches

 • Cosmic symbolism and awakening of consciousness

-12. The Merkabah: 8-pointed star
+12. The Merkabah: eight-pointed star

 • Meaning: vehicle of light